google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

   </figure>
 </div>

-When working with HTML5 geolocation support in an application, it can be useful to debug the output received when using different values for longitude and latitude.
+When working with HTML5 geolocation support in an application and using different values for longitude and latitude, it can be useful to debug the output.

-The DevTools support both overriding position values for navigator.geolocation and simulating geolocation not being available via the overrides menu.
+DevTools supports both (a) overriding position values for navigator.geolocation and (b) simulating geolocation not being available via the overrides menu.

-1. Open up the overrides menu in the DevTools.
+1. In DevTools, open the overrides menu.
-2. Check “Override Geolocation”, then enter Lat = 41.4949819 and Lon = -0.1461206.
+2. Check the “Override Geolocation” box.
+3. Enter Lat = 41.4949819 and Lon = -0.1461206.
-3. Refresh the page, and it will now use your overridden positions for geolocation.
+4. Refresh the page; it now uses your overridden positions for geolocation.